papr8ka/-lwjgl-basics-wiki/Textures.md

 //initialize the decoder
 PNGDecoder dec = new PNGDecoder(input);

-//set up image dimensions
-width = dec.getWidth();
+//read image dimensions from PNG header width = dec.getWidth();
 height = dec.getHeight();

-//we are using RGBA, i.e. 4 components or "bytes per pixel" final int bpp = 4;
+//we will decode to RGBA format, i.e. 4 components or "bytes per pixel" final int bpp = 4;

 //create a new byte buffer which will hold our pixel data